UniKnow/AgileDev/src/site/markdown/api-gateway.md

 # Related Patterns

-* [Service Connector](service-connector.md) - Provide high level interface that hides implementation details regarding communication, thereby making the use of the micro service easier.
+* [Service Connector](service-connector.md) - Provide high level interface that hides implementation details regarding communication, thereby making the use of the microservice easier.
-* [Try-Cancel/Commit](tcc.md) - By this pattern we can realize distributed transactions for micro services.
+* [Try-Cancel/Commit](tcc.md) - By this pattern we can realize distributed transactions for microservices.